When should I arrive?

 What happens during a worship service?

-First off, both of our worship services have the same songs and sermons, so feel free to join us for either one!
+First off, all of our worship services have the same songs and sermons.
 We typically start our services with a few announcements of upcoming events followed by a Scripture reading that calls us to worship.
 Then we sing songs that point us to the truth of the gospel, teach sound doctrine, and remind us of the work of Christ.
 We typically sing 4-5 songs during this time.

 After we finish singing, we then have the reading of the Bible passage that will be preached that morning.
 Upon finishing the reading of the passage, the preacher will say, “This is God’s Word”, and the congregation responds, “Amen & amen.”
 This is in line with Nehemiah 8 as Ezra completes the reading of the Scriptures & the people respond in Nehemiah 8:6, “Amen, Amen!” to the reading.